Sanyasi-Samsari: Plot

-A native doctor is of the firm belief that Indian medicine is the best.
-He wants to get a groom to the elder of his two daughters, Gunavathi and Gowri.
+A native doctor is of the firm belief that native Indian medicine is the best.
+He wants to get a groom for the elder of his two daughters, Gunavathi and Gowri.
 He wants the groom to be a good native physician.
 He finds one, Kulapathi, who is also qualified in western medicine.
 The native doctor's brother-in-law claims his right to marry Gunavathi.
-So the native doctor sets a condition saying whoever who finds the old system of medicine called Muppu can marry his daughter.
+So the native doctor sets a condition saying whoever finds the old system of medicine called Muppu can marry his daughter.
 The B-I-L steals the document from the native doctor but the younger daughter Gowri takes it back.
 How the problem is solved forms the rest of the story.